Bachelor of Divinity: India

-In India, the seminaries affiliated to Senate of Serampore College (University) offer Bachelor of Divinity as a postgraduate degree.
-In order to be eligible for Bachelor of Divinity program one must already possess an undergraduate degree.
-Those with Bachelor of Theology (B.Th) degree are allowed to have a lateral entry into Bachelor of Divinity courses.
-It is mandatory to have a BD degree or its equivalent to enter into Master of Theology (M.Th) program at SSC Seminaries.
+In India, the seminaries affiliated to the Senate of Serampore College (University) offer a Bachelor of Divinity as a postgraduate degree.
+Those with a Bachelor of Theology degree are allowed to have a lateral entry into Bachelor of Divinity courses.
+It is mandatory to have a BD degree or its equivalent to enter into Master of Theology program at seminaries affiliated to the Senate of Serampore College (University).

 Other countries

-The Bachelor of Divinity degree offered in the region of South Asia by the affiliated colleges under the Senate of Serampore College is a graduate degree with post-graduate requirement for admission, in the sense that only graduates can register for BD.
-The university is going through change to adopt a three-year BD course with field-work and expand its accessibility through distance education, this will be considered as the essential degree for ordination in the diasporic Christian churches.
-Meanwhile, the university have implemented a five-year integrated and research oriented MDiv program with specializations.

-The same used to apply in New Zealand, where the undergraduate degree is Bachelor of Theology (BTheol).
+in New Zealand, the undergraduate degree in theology is the Bachelor of Theology.
 Until recently both were offered at the University of Otago.
 The BD was the older, postgraduate degree and was usually attained by people training for ministry in the Presbyterian Church.
-BD is no longer offered by the University of Otago.
+The BD is no longer offered by the University of Otago.

 At Moore Theological College in Sydney, Australia, the BD is classified as a post-graduate bachelor's degree in the sense that the normal entry requirement is completion of another bachelor's degree.
 The BD consists of four years of coursework in theology with an emphasis on biblical studies including original languages.
 The degree may be awarded with honours depending on grades and successful completion of a research component.
 The BD is the basic qualification for ordination in the Anglican Diocese of Sydney.
 Similar courses of study (often only three years in duration) at comparable institutions in Australia have been reclassified as a Master's in Divinity.

-The Master of Divinity has replaced the Bachelor of Divinity in most American seminaries as the first professional degree, since the latter title implies in the American academic system that it is on a par with a Bachelor of Arts or other basic undergraduate education.
+In American seminaries, a three-year postgraduate Bachelor of Divinity was the standard first professional degree for those training for ministry until the 1970s.
+The degree was renamed the Master of Divinity following a recommendation from the American Association of Theological Schools in 1970 and to reflect standard nomenclature for degrees that required a previous undergraduate degree.